Music conservatories of Naples: Conservatorio della Pietà dei Turchini

-The building of the Conservatorio della Pietà dei Turchini, built in 1583, still stands on via Medina, near city hall.
-The Church of Pietà dei Turchini, still consecrated has a plaque explaining the role of the conservatory among the major four.
+The building of the Conservatorio della Pietà dei Turchini, built in 1583, still stands on via Medina, near the city hall.
+The Church of Pietà dei Turchini, still consecrated, has a plaque explaining the role of the conservatory among the four major ones.
 The name "conservatory" originally indicated a place that "conserved" orphans and young women.
-All of the institutions instructed their wards in music; thus was born the modern meaning of "music school.
-By the 19th century however, most of the pupils of the conservatory were not orphans.
+All of the institutions instructed their wards in music; thus was born the modern meaning of "music school".
+By the 19th century, however, most of the pupils of the conservatory were not orphans.

-Evidence of the productivity of this conservatory is that among its pupils were: Giovanni Salvatore, Francesco Provenzale, Gaetano Greco, Nicola Fago, Carmine Giordani, Michele de Falco, Leonardo Leo, Giuseppe de Majo, Lorenzo Fago (Son of Nicola Fago) (1704–1793), Nicola Sala, Niccolo Jommelli, Girolamo Abos, Pasquale Cafaro, Pasquale Errichelli, Giacomo Tritto, Ferdinando Orlandi, Gaspare Spontini, Giuseppe Farinelli, and Luigi Lablache.
+Evidence of the productivity of this conservatory is that among its pupils were: Giovanni Salvatore, Francesco Provenzale, Gaetano Greco, Nicola Fago, Carmine Giordani, Michele de Falco, Leonardo Leo, Giuseppe de Majo, Lorenzo Fago (Son of Nicola Fago) (1704–1793), Nicola Sala, Niccolo Jommelli, Girolamo Abos, Pasquale Cafaro, Pasquale Errichelli, Giacomo Tritto, Ferdinando Orlandi, Gaspare Spontini, Giuseppe Farinelli, Luigi Lablache, and Nicola Antonio Manfroce.

 Teachers of this Conservatory, some of whom had been pupils listed above, included: Giovanni Maria Sabino, Erasmo di Bartolo, Giovanni Salvatore, Francesco Provenzale (1624–1704), Cristoforo Caresana, Gennaro Ursino, Nicola Fago (1677–1745), Giacomo Sarcuni (1690–1759), Lorenzo Fago (1704–1793), Nicola Sala (1713–1801), Girolamo Abos (1715–1760), Pasquale Cafaro (1716–1787), and Giacomo Tritto (1733–1824).

 Conservatorio dei Poveri di Gesù Cristo

 The Conservatorio dei Poveri di Gesù Cristo was founded in 1589 by Marcello Fossataro, a Franciscan friar.
 It was adjacent to the church of Santa Maria a Colonna on via dei Tribunale.
-Illustrious names connected with the school include the philosopher Giovan Battista Vico; a "maestro de [sic] grammatica" from 1620 to 1627.
+Illustrious names connected with the school include the philosopher Giovan Battista Vico, a "maestro de [sic] grammatica" from 1620 to 1627.
 Musical luminaries at the conservatory included Francesco Durante, Gaetano Greco, Nicola Porpora, Leonardo Vinci and Giovanni Battista Pergolesi.
-This conservatory was suppressed in November 1743 and converted into an establishment of the archiepiscopal seminary.
+This conservatory was suppressed in November 1743 and converted into an establishment of the archepiscopal seminary.